carlytaylor0017/predicting_churn/readme.md

 **Figure 5**: Normalized coefficients for the logistic regression model

-Test Accuracy for Random Forest Model : 70.8%
+Test Accuracy for Logistic Regression Model : 70.8%

 ## Insights <a name="insight"></a>